 Keep Your Virginia Vehicle Safe.
 Not only does a safer car cost less to insure, but it’s just makes sense to take some extra time that ultimately could you save you money on your car insurance, and perhaps save lives as well.
-After consulting with industry experts, we will discuss some of the best available ideas that will protect you and any passengers you drive.
+After consulting with industry experts, we discuss some of the best available ideas that will protect you and any passengers you drive.
+Not losing your keys and not leaving your vehicle running are obvious choices.
+Many more helpful ideas are discussed below.

 If You Have An Auto Alarm System…Use It!

-But most importantly, your vehicle is certainly much safer by installing these types of devices as they have proven to be a big deterrent of theft.
+But most importantly, your vehicle is certainly much safer by installing these types of devices since they have proven to be a big deterrent of theft.
 And since the average theft claim is thousands of dollars in some areas, you’ll put extra money in your pocket as well.
 You may also want to consider engraving your VIN number in the windshield.
-It will help reduce the risk of a break-in.
+It will help reduce the risk of a break-in and perhaps help identify the criminal.

-You can also purchase or obtain stickers that can be conveniently placed so an unanted intruder knows to stay away.
+You can also purchase or obtain stickers that can be conveniently placed, so an unwanted intruder knows to stay away.
 If you don't have an alarm system, this might also be a great idea!
+These decals, although very inexpensive, especially help to protect motorcycles and RVs.
+The cost of alarms has reduced, so stickers may not be needed.
+Your local car dealership can review factory-installed options that can be customized for your own vehicle.

 Park Your Car In An Enclosed Garage (If Possible)

 You’ll also notice that over time, your vehicle’s appearance will not look as “weathered” as many other vehicles.
-Your resale value will be higher if you choose to sell the vehicle and the trade-in value will definitely be higher if you trade for a newer car.
-It would not be unusual to add $500 to the market value of you car or truck (after about five years) by simply keeping it covered when not in use.
+The resale value will be higher if you choose to sell the vehicle, and the trade-in value will definitely be higher if you trade for a newer car.
+It would not be unusual to add $500 to the market value of your car or truck (after about five years) by simply keeping it covered when not in use.
+The risk of damage from weather claims would reduce, and the chance of fire and theft claims would also diminish.

 Don’t Forget About What’s Inside The Car